-Her teaching experience includes introduction to sociology, research methods, statistics, criminology, and sociology of gender.
-Dr. Whaley teaches or has taught statistics and criminology at both the undergraduate and graduate levels.
+Her teaching experience includes introduction to sociology, research methods, statistics, criminology, and various courses on gender, at both the undergraduate and graduate levels.

 Dr. Whaley welcomes the opportunity to work with students interested in criminology, gender, inequality/stratification, and applied or public sociology, or any combination of these interests.
 She welcomes the opportunity to conduct research with graduate students and has numerous publications with students or former students.

 Areas of Specialization and Interest

 - Applied Sociology

 Selection of Courses Taught